dohyungkk/myavatarfriend/ReadMe.txt

 P.S.
-or you can directly access our website from https://myavatarfriend.herokuapp.com/
+or you can directly access the website from https://myavatarfriend.herokuapp.com/